-In our ongoing “making a mixtape” season of articles, today we move on to something that’s close to my heart – all the different ways it’s possible to screw up a recorded DJ mix!
-I’ve committed all of these sins myself, and it took me many years to worked all of this stuff out by trial and error.
+In our ongoing “making a mixtape” article series, here we move on to something that’s close to my heart – all the different ways it’s possible to screw up a recorded DJ mix!
+I’ve committed all of these sins myself, and it took me many years to work all of this stuff out by trial and error.

-Sadly, judging by mixtapes I’ve heard from new and not-so-new DJs over the years (usually when I’m asked to judge a competition or audition potential new club residents), all of these mistakes are still far too common out there.
-Simply by fixing these, your mixes – whether CDs, online, or radio shows – will stand a far better chance of achieving something for you…
+Sadly, judging by mixtapes I’ve heard from new and not-so-new DJs over the years (usually when I’ve been asked to judge a competition or audition potential new club residents), all of these mistakes are still far too common out there.
+Simply by fixing these, your mixes – whether online, for radio shows, or through physical media – will stand a far better chance of achieving something for you…

 - Record it distorted – Like overexposure on a camera photo, or too much salt in a meal, distortion is terminal.
 It can’t be fixed.
 It is a dealbreaker.
 We say it time and time again, but the solution is so simple: Just stay out of the red!
 Learn to do this religiously wherever you see an audio meter in your system, and your mixes will never be distorted – it’s as simple as that

 - Mess up one or more of the transitions – Sure it’s good (perhaps better) to hear the odd slightly off beats, just to show someone’s doing something.
 But I’m talking about total train wrecks, the kind of mixes that you try and correct and they just get worse.
 Worst thing is, they usually happen when you’re right near the end of a mixtape.
 I know, I’ve done it countless times.
 And we all know: It sucks.
 But giving up and leaving a trainwreck in a finished mix?
 Hmmmm, never good